 San Bernardino’s curriculum is developed by the College of Social and Behavioral Sciences, and it introduces students to broad training in the field.
 San Bernardino’s faculty is well respected and publish actively in their areas of expertise.
-Courses are taught by tenured faculty, and the program is accredited by the Western Association of Schools and Colleges (WASC).
+Courses are taught by tenured faculty.
+Multiple career opportunities await San Bernardino graduates.
+Examples include:

 Columbia Southern University